 Distribution of LCEF Operating Results - Based on LCEF's annual operating performance, earnings distributions are made available to its partner districts.
 LCEF operating results are restricted for specific mission and ministry programs of the respective district and are distributed upon request.
-During the year ended January 15, 2021, the District requested and received distributions of LCEF operating results totaling \$68,943.
+During the year ended January 15, 2023, the District requested and received distributions of LCEF operating results totaling \$149,474.
 These distributions are reflected in the Statement of Activities as support from LCEF in net assets with donor restrictions.

-Agreements with LCEF - In accordance with certain agreements, which are subject to renegotiation each July, LCEF agreed to compensate and reimburse the District for providing facilities and services to LCEF, as well as for promotion and coordination of church extension program activities within the District.
+Agreements with LCEF - In accordance with certain agreements, which are subject to renegotiation each July, LCEF agreed to compensate and reimburse the District for certain expenses incurred by us in connection with LCEF's functions taking place at or through the District Office, through personnel employed by the District.
 The agreements require LCEF to pay the District a fixed amount on a monthly basis.
-The amounts received by the District in connection with these agreements during the years ended January 15, 2022 and 2021, totaled \$170,527 and \$163,083, respectively, which is reported in the Statement of Activities as revenue in net assets without donor restrictions.
+The amounts received by the District in connection with these agreements during the years ended January 15, 2023 and 2022, totaled \$175,242 and \$170,527, respectively, which is reported in the Statement of Activities as revenue in net assets without donor restrictions.